cvicens/gramola-project-guides/files-service-che.md

 So far we have created descriptor for some assets, now we have to actually create them in our Openshift cluster.

-> Note: Assets will be create in the current project or you have to add -n NAME_SPACE to the command to specify the destination namespace
+> Note: Assets will be created in the current project or you have to add -n NAME_SPACE to the command to specify the destination namespace

 ~~~shell
 $ oc create -f base-resources/